SSHX Documentation

 - Agent and Script Mode explains JSON output, exit codes, timeouts, and audit logs.

-- SFTP Workflows covers upload, download, list, mkdir, and remove.
+plugin create, trust, and observations. - SFTP Workflows covers upload, download, list, mkdir, and remove.